Skip to main content

 InputCommentsDefault

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

-CityThe city of the customer.
+CityThe city portion of the customer's billing address.

-Postal CodeThe postal code of the customer.
+Postal CodeThe postal or ZIP code portion of the customer's billing address.

-BalanceThe balance of the customer in cents (e.g., 5000 = $50.00).
+BalanceThe starting balance of the customer in cents (e.g., 5000 = $50.00).

 TimeoutThe maximum time a client will await a response (in milliseconds).